Adding Email Addresses to Email to Case Premium

 There are three scenarios for adding a new email address for use with Email to Case Premium.
 Please select from one of the three options below based on your circumstance.

-A. I want to set up a new public facing email address and want to distinguish cases created through it.
-I would also like outbound emails to be sent from the same address.
+A. You want to set up a new public-facing email address and wish to distinguish cases created through it.
+You would also like outbound emails to be sent from the same address.
 Start at Step 1.

-B. I want to set up a new public facing email address and want to distinguish cases created through it.
+B. You want to set up a new public-facing email address and wish to distinguish cases created through it.
 Start at Step 2.

-C. I want to set up a new public facing email address to create cases but I do not need to distinguish cases created through it.
+C. You want to set up a new public-facing email address to create cases but do not need to distinguish cases created through it.
 Start at Step 4